wangcheol10101/Notes/English/Essential Grammer In Use.md

 - Informal (move preposition to end)
     > The person who I spoke to was kind.

+**Nominal(free) Relative Clause**
+A nominal relative clause = relative pronoun + clause, used as a **noun** in a sentence.
+Nominal relative clauses **can function in all noun positions**.
+> What you said is true.
+It’s free (or nominal) because it doesn’t depend on an earlier noun, unlike an ordinary relative clause.
+It replaces the noun completely — acts as a noun clause.

 ## Participle
 A participle is a verb form used as an **adjective (to describe a noun)** or as part of a verb phrase.
 - Present participle